rsiewert/Nodes-Talking/README.md

     npm install
     nodemon server

-##In another window (same install dir):
+##In another window:
+    cd common
-    echo "<your jdk home>" > common/build.properties
+    echo "<your jdk home>" > build.properties
-    ant run // to build the .jar file and use it to populate the database with registration documents
+    ant // to build the Infrastructure.jar file ant run //to populate the database with registration documents

 ##Nodes-Talking System